AuraCodez/Java-Market---Grocery-Store-Management/README.md

    - Add validation to ensure that the stock quantity is never negative
    - Allow the user to specify the name and price when adding a new item, rather than hardcoding them in the main method
    - Adding in exceptions to deal with errors that may occur when using the program
-   - Develop a GUI in Java swing so that this program can have an interface in which people anyone can easily use
+   - Develop a GUI in Java swing so that this program can have an interface in which people anyone can easily use (In Progress)!!